 Spain is a nice country with some really strong advantages

-- Its weather and the 320 days of sun is often given as the main motive
+- Its weather and the 320 days of sun are often given as the main motive

 - Strong economic recovery with one of the strongest growth in Europe, have a look at our March paper on that: Spanish GDP growth to remain strong up to 2020,